API Documentation

 • CSRF protection is enabled for state-changing operations

-• File uploads are validated for type and size
+• Media uploads are validated for type and size before metadata extraction

 • Images API includes null byte protection